-The Creality Ender 3 an excellent option for beginners or makers on a budget.
+The Creality Ender 3 is an excellent option for beginners or makers on a budget.
 While this 3D printer does have its flaws, the affordability makes it a worthwhile investment.
 Unlike other budget options in this price range, like the Anet A8, the Creality Ender 3 is prepared for high-quality 3D printing right out of the box.
 On top of that, the growing community surrounding this 3D printer has led to more and more upgrades.

 There are certainly better 3D printers available on the market, but none seem to fuse quality and affordable quite like the Creality Ender 3.
 It might require a bit of tweaking and patience to achieve the ideal print quality, but the high potential that this budget 3D printer offers makes well worth the battle.

 Let’s not beat around the bush here.
 One of the most appealing features of the Creality Ender 3 is its incredibly low price point.
 While the cost slightly varies depending on the provider you purchase it from, this 3D printer can currently be found for under $199.
 At the moment, in some online stores, the Creality Ender 3 is cheaper than its predecessor, aptly named the Ender 2.

 The differences in design between the Creality Ender 3 and Ender 2 are slight, but still worth mentioning.
 The latest iteration still retains its CR-10 vibe, with aluminum extrusions comprising the frame and a single leadscrew driving the Z-axis from the left hand side of the frame.
 However, unlike its forebear, which featured a cantilever style that left the X-axis rail projecting into thin air, the Creality Ender 3 completes the loop and closes the frame out.